1,000+ Opportunities

 This grant is funded by IOTA funds collected pursuant to Rule 5.
 1-1(g), rules regulating The Florida Bar.
 175 Lookout Place, Suite 100

-Based on current listing details, eligibility includes: Legal aid organizations in Florida, based on FFLA's mission and site context.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Legal aid organizations in Florida, based on FFLA's mission and site context.
+Confirm the full requirements in the official notice before applying.